mdibl/biocore_documentation/cli_workshops_2020/markdown/workshop_intro_sup.md

 In some cases, there is no short format for an option so the option will only have a long format (e.g., `ls --author`).

+## Contact
+If you have questions about the information in this workshop document, please contact:

+Chris Wilson
+Bioinformatics Software Engineer
+MDI Biological Laboratory
+cwilson[at]mdibl.org